nunosalgado-sqa/hackathon-summer-2025/README.md

 # Welcome to the "Virtuoso Summer" Hackathon 2025!

 We are aiming for the participation of the entire team - Engineers (FE / BE / SRE), Product Managers, UX.
 Everyone is encouraged to submit ideas and participate.
 Although a hackathon is always a moment to potentially elevate our product with awesome features, we strongly believe that this is a very important moment for our team and our people.
-This time we will gather together in Portugal strengthening the team spirit and working deeply on team building.

 ### Theme / Topic